-Are you seeking a flexible degree that will allow you to expand your technical depth while increasing your business knowledge?
+A flexible degree in a global environment that allows students to expand technical depth while increasing business knowledge

 The goal of Duke's MEM Program is to develop future leaders of technology-based organizations by providing a personal, state of the art, applied engineering management curriculum to a select group of high potential students with science and engineering backgrounds.